TWN-Systems/openmsp/README.md

 **Status:** _In progress_ — public skeleton --- initial docs shipping soon.

-_Interested in contributing?_ PRs welcome once the skeleton lands.
+_Interested in contributing?_ submit a PR once the skeleton lands.